MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.261.md

 (4)-(5) [Reserved]

-(6) *Steps.* Steps of uniform rise and tread with nonslip surfaces shall be provided at each press in accordance with § 1910.23.
+(6) *Steps.* Steps of uniform rise and tread with nonslip surfaces that meet the requirements in subpart D of this part shall be provided at each press.

 (7) *Plank walkways.* A removable plank shall be provided along each press, with standard guardrails installed.
 The planks shall have nonslip surfaces in accordance with paragraph (b)(3) of this section.